 Section 18.
-When in the exercise of seniority rights provided in this Article, two or more employees are deemed relatively equal in skill and ability, preferential rights shall be determined by Bargaining Unit seniority.
-If Bargaining Unit seniority proves to be the same, then agency service shall be used.
+When in the exercise of seniority rights provided in this Article, two or more employees are deemed relatively equal in skill and ability, preferential rights shall be determined by the measure of seniority applicable to that preferential right.
+If applicable seniority proves to be the same, then agency service shall be used.
 If the agency service is the same, total state service shall be used to determine preferential rights.
 Total state service will be the leave service credit which appears on the employee's pay statement.